duy-tran/CLOUD-COMPUTING-CLASS-2018/Lab3/README.md

 As we can really see from the picture and the most common hashtags observed, the city of barcelona is mainly quoted on Twitter feed due to the football team Futbol Club Barcelona.
 Even though being huge football fans in this group, we agree that Barcelona has way much more interesting things to be known about.

-- [x] **Student proposal:** Last but not least, we implemented a short but detailed analysis on the appearance of the word _business_ in twitter data.
-Our first objective was to identify where the main sources of modern business are and the relation between them, regarding the twitter dat.
+- [x] **Student proposal:** Last but not least, we implemented a short but detailed analysis on the appearance of the word _Madrid_ in twitter data.
+Our first objective was to identify where the main sources of modern business are and the relation between them, regarding the twitter data.
 We used the knowledge obtained from this session:
-   - [Listener.py](Listener.py) configured to track _business_ and store the tweets in the file [business.json](business.json).
+   - [Listener.py](Listener.py) configured to track _business_ and store the tweets in the file [Madrid.json](Madrid.json).
    - [StudentProposal_analysis.py](StudentProposal_analysis.py) is opening the file and counting the interesting terms and hashtags present in the tweet text.

    We adjusted the stopwords list for our interests as it follows: